Resources

 Ask about existing products and new developments.

 Not sure which plastic is right for your application?
-No problem—at formary, we have years of know-how and expertise that you can draw on.
-Here's how it works:
+No problem – at formary, we have built up years of know-how and expertise that you can rely on.
+Here’s how it works:

 Produkt konfigurieren_Icon

-The configurator asks for all relevant information for selecting the right thermoplastic for your product.
+The configurator asks for all relevant information needed to select the most suitable thermoplastic for your product.

 Materialspezifikationen_Icon